narengan/cis/dns-concepts.md

 ## Root Record CNAME Flattening

-IBM CIS supports a feature called "CNAME Flattening" for root records to overcome the IETF RFC restriction that if a root record is a CNAME, it cannot have any other records for that domain.
-CIS Authoritative servers overcome this restriction by returning the A records corresponding to the CNAME target instead of returning the CNAME itself, effectively hiding the CNAME under the covers.
-This allows other records such as MX records to be added to the domain, even though the root records is a CNAME.
+IBM CIS supports a feature called "CNAME Flattening."
+Using this method, root records can overcome the IETF RFC restriction that if a root record is a CNAME, it cannot have any other records for that domain.
+CIS Authoritative servers overcome this restriction by returning the A records corresponding to the CNAME target instead of returning the CNAME itself, effectively hiding the CNAME.
+This technique allows other records such as MX records to be added to the domain, even though the root record is a CNAME.